-- General: The City Hall building is a 27,828 square foot office building that includes several small private offices, an open lobby, and several large meeting rooms.
+- General: The City Hall building is a 28,000 square foot office building that includes several small private offices, an open lobby, and several large meeting rooms.
 This facility includes offices for several City departments including Public Works, Planning, Utilities, the City Manager, and the City Commission Chambers.
 City Hall has a basement floor with four additional floors.
 This facility is open during normal business hours with some extended hours for the City Commission chambers. - Building Envelope: The facility has a brick finish with a flat roof.
 Large windows cover much of the north and south walls.
 The modified bitumen roof is displaying some degradation of the mineral layer. - Lighting Systems: The lighting throughout the facility is primarily standard-efficiency T8 fluorescent fixtures with solid state ballasts.
-These lamps are rated at 32 watts.
+These lamps are rated at 32-watts.
 Fluorescent technology provides poor visibility compared to more modern lighting solutions and use significantly more energy to produce the same amount of light output.
-City staff has installed several LED retrofit tubes and luminaires throughout City Hall. - HVAC Systems: The existing HVAC system for City Hall consists of a rooftop packaged unit with electric reheat VAV boxes.
+A 12-watt LED will provide the same amount of light as a 32-watt fluorescent lamp, resulting in an energy savings of over 60%.
+City staff have installed several LED retrofit tubes and luminaires throughout City Hall.
+The existing LED retrofit tubes are a direct fit application meaning the costly ballast remains in place.
+These will be replaced and provided to the city rather than being disposed of. - HVAC Systems: The existing HVAC system for City Hall consists of a rooftop packaged unit with electric reheat VAV boxes.
 Some areas in the building are served by a VRF system.
-Electric cabinet unit heaters serve the stairwells and vestibules, although the temperature controls for these units no longer function correctly. - Energy Management Systems: The existing HVAC system is controlled by a Johnson Controls BAS.
+Electric cabinet unit heaters serve the stairwells and vestibules, although the temperature controls for these units no longer function correctly. - Energy Management Systems: The existing HVAC system is controlled by a Johnson Controls BAS. - Operating Hours: 8am to 5pm, Monday through Friday, with biweekly City Commission meetings on the 1st floor until 10pm.